 Your classic running-water photo shows a mountain stream hidden in the forest.
 For quickly flowing streams, a second is enough to get “milky” water… but more is not a mistake.

 If your goal in photographing cars on a road or street is to paint a tangle of red and white lines, then you have to keep in mind how often cars drive down it.
 For heavy traffic, you’ll need roughly 5+ seconds.

 To capture the Earth’s rotation, you’ll need more than the old 30-second shutter.
 You’ll actually need 10 minutes and up.
 Use full manual mode with time set to “bulb,” and a wired or wireless remote shutter release.
 Also, choose a moonless night.

 Motion, Motion, Motion…

-Long exposure photography is entirely based around motion.
+Long-exposure photography is entirely based on motion.
 You need to keep in mind what you want to have sharp in the photo, and what you want to have blurred.
-Also, keep an eye on the histogram in your camera, and adjust shutter and aperture accordingly.
+Also, keep an eye on the histogram in your camera, and adjust the shutter and aperture accordingly.